Essex-class aircraft carrier

 Replenished for two days at Saipan, then joined in Task Force 58 (TF 58) for photographic reconnaissance and air strikes against Palau.
 Her planes effected their mission on the 25th and 26th, exacting a heavy toll in enemy planes, ships, and ground installations.
 Franklin departed on July 28 and returned for Saipan, and the following day she was shifted to TG 58.1.

-Although high seas prevented taking on a needed load of bombs and rockets, Franklin steamed for another raid against the Bonins.
-On August 4, bode well, her fighters attacked Chichi Jima and her dive bombers and torpedo planes against a ship convoy north of Ototo Jima were very effective against the radio stations, seaplane base, airstrips, and ships.
+Although high seas prevented taking on a needed load of bombs and rockets, Franklin steamed for another raid against the Bonin Islands.
+On August 4, 1944 her fighters attacked Chichi Jima and her dive bombers and torpedo bombers attacked a ship convoy north of Ototo Jima were very effective against the radio stations, seaplane base, airfields and ships.

-Afterwards, steamed to Eniwetok for a period of upkeep and recreation from August 9-28, then departed with USS Enterprise, USS Belleau Wood and USS San Jacinto for neutralization and diversionary attacks against the Bonins.
-From August 31 to September 2, strikes from Franklin targeted ground targets, sank two cargo ships, bagged numerous enemy planes in flight, and accomplished photographic survey.
+Afterwards, steamed to Eniwetok for a period of upkeep and recreation from August 9-28, then departed with USS Essex CV-9, USS Belleau Wood CVL-24 and USS San Jacinto CVL-30 for neutralization and diversionary attacks against the Bonin Islands.
+Between August 31, 1944 until September 2, 1944 Franklin aircraft attacked ground targets, sank two cargo ships, bagged numerous enemy planes in flight and a photographic survey of the islands.

-On September 4, Franklin took on supplies at Saipan, and then she steamed with TG 38.1 for an attacks against Yap during September 3-8.
-Lost is F6F Hellcat 58140 pilot rescued.
+On September 4, 1944 Franklin resupplied at Saipan, then she steamed with Task Group 38.1 (TG 38.1) for an attacks against Yap between September 3-8, 1944.
+On September 8, 1944 lost is F6F Hellcat 58140 pilot rescued.
 Next, provided air cover for the invasion of Peleliu on September 15.
 The Task Group took on supplies at Manus during September 21 to 25.

 Franklin was selected as flagship of TG 38.4, returned to the Peleliu and launched daily patrols and night fighters.
 On October 9, she rendezvoused with carrier groups cooperating in air strikes in support of the coming landing on Leyte.
 At twilight on the 13th, the task group came under attack by four bombers, and Franklin twice was narrowly missed by torpedoes.
 An enemy plane, crashed on Franklin's deck abaft the aircraft carrier's island, and it slid across the deck and off the deck into the water on her starboard beam.